Film Production Company – Are you serious about filmmaking, and thinking about starting your own film production company?

 To be seen, you need to put yourself out there for the world to know you are there.
 You will want to start producing short or long features depending on the budgets you have at the start to show off the capabilities of your team.

-If you have a great development team that can spot a great script and have some filmmaking gear at your disposal, you can produce films as selling tools for future investors and possibly studios.
+If you have a great development team that can spot a great script and has some filmmaking gear at your disposal, you can produce films as selling tools for future investors and possibly studios.

 Then leave the projects off to the distribution team to start marketing the films through avenues like film festivals, traditional and online distribution.